SpiralBL0CK/cubedos/README.md

 The subfolders are as follows:

++ `ADL`: A placeholder for the Ada Drivers Library submodule.

 + `bench`: Benchmark programs for measuring the performance of CubedOS.

 + `doc`: The documentation of CubedOS.